npgrosser/autowired/README.md

 The `Context` class provides a convenience method `self.autowire()` that you can use to resolve dependencies within `cached_property` and `property` methods.
-Explicit dependencies can be passed as kwargs, as shown in the example above, and the rest will be resolved automatically.
+Explicit dependencies can be passed as kwargs, as shown in the example above, and the remaining ones will be resolved automatically as before.

 ## Using kwargs factory for autowired fields